-Designed to offset the extra living costs related to having a disability, the disability tax credit is a non-refundable credit used to reduce your taxes owed.
-In order to qualify, you must have a serious and prolonged physical or mental impairment.
+Designed to offset the extra living costs related to having a disability, the Disability Tax Credit (DTC) is a non-refundable credit used to reduce your taxes owed.
+In order to qualify for the DTC, you must have a serious and prolonged physical or mental impairment.
 Depending on the situation, you may be able to claim this credit for yourself, or on behalf of your dependent, spouse or common-law partner.

 Applying for the Disability Tax Credit